Tool Learning 1 - Use Fuzzilli on Real Targets

 $ swift build -c release -Xlinker='-lrt'

-If build sucessfully, we can begin to fuzz the JavaScript Engine.
+If it builds successfully, we can begin to fuzz the JavaScript engine.

 Begin Fuzzing

-After establish the environment of swift and clang, fuzzilli can be tried on the following JSE (JavaScript Engine).
+After setting up the Swift and clang environment, Fuzzilli can be tried on the following JavaScript engines.

 Fuzzing on JavaScriptCore

-JavaScriptCore is the JSE implemented in Safari.
-Firstly, download the source code, and patch it by using fuzzilli's patch.
+JavaScriptCore is the JS engine implemented in Safari.
+First, download the source code and patch it using Fuzzilli's patch.

 1